October 3

 It does not matter whether people have been diagnosed with type 2 or type 1 diabetes, they can still live a healthy and long life.

-In order to do that they need to take medications (if prescribed), eat healthily, and be physically active to keep their blood sugar in the target range.
+To do that they need to take medications (if prescribed), eat healthily, and be physically active to keep their blood sugar in the target range.

 6. What Should My Target Blood Glucose Level Be, Since I Have Diabetes?